jahnavisrinivas013-y/Breast_Cancer_Prediction/README.md

-# Breast Cancer Prediction using Machine Learning
+BREAST CANCER PREDICTION USING MACHINE LEARNING

+## Project Overview
-This project predicts whether a tumor is malignant or benign using Machine Learning.
+This project predicts whether a tumor is **malignant or benign** using Machine Learning.

-Dataset:
+The model is trained on the **Breast Cancer Wisconsin dataset** available in Scikit-learn.

+## Dataset
 Breast Cancer Wisconsin dataset from Scikit-learn.

-Algorithm Used:
+## Algorithm Used
 Logistic Regression

-Accuracy:
-95%
+## Model Accuracy
+95.6%

-Tools & Libraries:
+## Tools & Libraries
-Python
+- Python
-Scikit-learn
+- Scikit-learn
-NumPy
+- NumPy
-Pandas
+- Pandas
-Matplotlib
+- Matplotlib
-Seaborn
+- Seaborn

+## Project Structure

+Breast_Cancer_Prediction
+│
+├── breastcancer.py
+└── README.md